How to whiten your eyes

 Treatment for permanent eye discolorations

-If the sun has caused permanent redness, yellowing or pigmentation, there is a minor procedure called conjunctivoplasty that can treat these discolorations and help make the eyes appear whiter.
+If the sun has caused permanent redness, yellowing or pigmentation, there is a minor procedure called conjunctivoplasty that can treat these discolorations and whiten eyes safely.
 It is painless and typically takes less than 15 minutes for an ophthalmologist to perform.

 When to see a doctor

 If over-the-counter or at-home remedies don’t provide relief for your red eyes, schedule an appointment with your eye doctor.
 They will assess the health of your eyes and determine the most effective treatment options.